docQodly/docs/docs/studio/pageLoaders/styling.md

 </div>
 ```

-In cases where the main and sub webforms both declare a CSS/style class as a local class, and the sub webform in the webform loader has a dialog then the cascading effect may result in a merger of styles from both classes.
+In cases where the main and sub Pages both declare a CSS/style class as a local class, and the sub Page in the Page loader has a dialog then the cascading effect may result in a merger of styles from both classes.
 This can lead to inconsistent or undesired styling.

 :::tip Solution Suggestion
-Be mindful of class naming and scoping, especially in complex nested structures like dialogs in webforms.
+Be mindful of class naming and scoping, especially in complex nested structures like dialogs in Pages.
 :::

 --->